Vungle/Windows-SDK/README.md

 ## Release Notes

+### VERSION 6.5.1
+* Introduction of banner format
+* Continuous improvements to ad caching
+* Squashed many other bugs

 ### VERSION 6.4.1
-* Cache Optimization — Automatically optimizes ad caching to ensure ads are available faster.
+* Cache Optimization â€” Automatically optimizes ad caching to ensure ads are available faster.
 No additional work from developer needed.
-* Privacy by Design — Improved attribution accuracy for privacy devices.
+* Privacy by Design â€” Improved attribution accuracy for privacy devices.
 Removal of latitude and longitude collection to protect users.
 * Publisher controls to override minimum disk requirements, helping to ensure good user experiences.

 ### VERSION 6.3.0